Amber Moore: 1997–2005

-Amber arrived in Los Angeles (The Bold and the Beautiful) from Death Valley, where she meets Sheila Carter (Kimberlin Brown) in 1997.
-Originally hired by James (Ian Buchanan) and Maggie Warwick (Barbara Crampton) as a nanny for Sheila's daughter Mary, Amber began babysitting teens Rick Forrester (Jacob Young) and his sister Bridget Forrester (then played by Agnes Bruckner), the children of Amber's eventual rival Brooke Logan (Katherine Kelly Lang).
+Amber arrived in Los Angeles (The Bold and the Beautiful) from Death Valley, where she had met Sheila Carter (Kimberlin Brown) in 1997.
+Sheila secretly installed Amber into the home of James (Ian Buchanan) and Maggie Warwick (Barbara Crampton) as a nanny for James and Sheila's daughter Mary, allowing Sheila to visit her daughter unbeknownst to the Warwicks.
+However, Amber soon realized Sheila’s disturbed nature and revealed the truth to James and Maggie.
+Subsequently, Amber began babysitting teens Rick Forrester (Jacob Young) and his sister Bridget Forrester (Agnes Bruckner), the children of Amber's eventual rival Brooke Logan (Katherine Kelly Lang).
 Amber, always wanting to be with a rich man for his money, began flirting with the sixteen-year-old Rick Forrester.
 They eventually had sex when she was supposed to be baby sitting him.
 She then won the graces of the Forrester family by saving Stephanie Forrester's (Susan Flannery) life when she was shot by Sheila.

 After having competed with Kimberly Fairchild (Ashley Lyn Cafagna) for Rick's affections, Amber ended up becoming pregnant.
 For a small amount of time, it was unknown if the child was Rick's or that of a singer named Raymond King (Usher), whom she had dated briefly.
 Amber married Rick despite this, and she delivered the stillborn Eric Forrester III.
 She later took in her cousin Becky's (Marissa Tait) unwanted son, raising it as her own; however, Becky reclaims her child later and discovers the truth.
 Becky later dies of cancer, and Amber begins dating her cousin's husband C.J.
 Garrison (Mick Cain).
 Amber has a party at her apartment and she and C.J. are mistakenly arrested for drug possession, resulting in Child Protective Services taking the baby away, letting the child live with Rick.
 Eric Jr.'s biological father, Deacon Sharpe (Sean Kanan) comes to town, interrupting Amber and C.J.'s wedding ceremony.
-Amber realizes her best chance for custody is with Rick, and she ends her relationship with C.J.
+Amber realizes her best chance for custody is with Rick (Justin Torkildsen), and she ends her relationship with C.J.

 Meanwhile, Amber engages in a fling with Deacon, who tries to take his child back when Amber rejects him.
-Deacon later seduces and marries Bridget (Rick's sister) and tells Rick's parents, Eric and Brooke, that if he has to divorce Bridget (then played by Jennifer Finnigan), Amber will have to leave Rick and marry him instead.
+Deacon later seduces and marries Bridget (Jennifer Finnigan) and tells Rick's parents, Eric and Brooke, that if he has to divorce Bridget, Amber will have to leave Rick and marry him instead.
 Amber refuses to leave Rick and Deacon becomes enmeshed in a triangle that develops between Bridget and her mother Brooke.